volkaert/simple-event-broker2/README.md

 The `Catalog` is in charge of the management of the objects `EventType`, `Publication` and `Subscription`.
 Most of the other components require access to the Catalog to operate.

 The `Publication Gateway` is the entry point to publish an event.
 It is based on a `Spring Cloud Gateway`.
-Automatic retry features will be added in the future to ensure no interruption service even in the case of the release of a new version of a `PublicationAdapter` or `PublicationManager`.
+It offers automatic retry feature to ensure no interruption service even in the case of the release of a new version of a `PublicationAdapter`.

 ## Event flow